JSL1/Windsor-Salons/README.md

 Windsor-Salons
 ==============

-A PHP and MySQL search function
+A Yelp! clone created using PHP and Mysql